epiverse-trace/epiparameter/README.md

 <!-- badges: end -->

-`{epiparameter}` is an `R` package that contains a library of epidemiological parameters for infectious diseases and a set classes and helper functions to be able to work with the data.
+`{epiparameter}` is an `R` package that contains a library of epidemiological parameters for infectious diseases and a set of classes and helper functions to work with the data.
 It also includes functions to extract and convert parameters from reported summary statistics.

 `{epiparameter}` is developed at the [Centre for the Mathematical Modelling of Infectious